-Discussion: In Concern #4B, the Steering Committee identified several priority areas of concern where business related emissions may be significant.
+Discussion: In Concern #4, the Steering Committee identified several priority areas of concern where business related emissions may be significant.
 There is a desire to understand the potential impact of business-related emissions to nearby areas.
 To address this objective, the District will monitor near clusters of stationary sources and measure concentrations of specific air toxics related to these sources.
-This monitoring will allow the District to compare the detected concentrations reference exposure levels (REL) developed by the Office of Environmental Health Hazard Assessment (OEHHA) and help determine which source categories are likely to pose the most significant health impact.
-Pollutants exceeding REL will be targeted for additional investigation or mitigation as appropriate and as resources allow.
+This monitoring will help determine which source categories are likely to pose the most significant health impact.